Top Anti-Inflammatory Foods

 Here are some sobering stats:

-Diabetes: According to American Diabetes Association, 30.3 million people or 9.4% of the American population, had diabetes in 2015 and it was the 7th leading cause of death in the United States.
+Diabetes: According to American Diabetes Association, 30.3 million people or 9.4% of the American population, had diabetes in 2015 and it was the 7th leading cause of death in the US.

 Cardiovascular diseases: Cardiovascular diseases (CVDs) accounts for 1 out of every three deaths or approximately 800,000 deaths in the United States.
 Said another way, if you get together with two of your friends, the grim facts are that one of you will likely die of heart disease.
 Fortunately, there are things you can do to tip the scale in your favor.
 Consuming more foods that combat inflammation is an easy one.

 Arthritis and Joint Diseases: These affect approximately 350 million people worldwide and nearly 43 million people in the United States or almost 20% of the population.
 There are more than 100 types of arthritides (yes, that’s the plural of arthritis), with osteoarthritis being the most common.
-To learn more about osteoarthritis, read my blog, Osteoarthritis: Heart Disease for Joints.
+Supporting healthy inflammation balance is an important strategy when working to improve joint health.